Duco

 Humidity air quality index

-Available for humidity sensor modules (BSRH, UCRH).
+Available for the supported node types with a built-in humidity sensor listed in Supported node types.
 Shows the humidity air quality score as a percentage (0–100%).
 This entity is disabled by default.

 Indoor air quality ranges for humidity: